 The following scheduling restriction applies due to L1-RSRP measurement.

-- For the case where RS for L1-RSRP measurement is QCLed with active TCI state for PDCCH/PDSCH, and N=1 applies for the RS for L1-RSRP measurement as specified in section 9.4.5.1 if the reference signal is SSB and in section 9.4.5.2 if the reference signal is CSI-RS
+- For the case where RS for L1-RSRP measurement is QCLed with active TCI state for PDCCH/PDSCH, the RS is not in a resource set with repetition ON, and N=1 applies for the RS for L1-RSRP measurement as specified in section 9.4.5.1 if the reference signal is SSB and in section 9.4.5.2 if the reference signal is CSI-RS

 - There are no scheduling restrictions due to L1-RSRP measurement performed based on SSB or CSI-RS with a same SCS as PDSCH/PDCCH.